 We turn to the loan-level analysis to exploit the granularity of the data in coming up with alternative measure of bank risk.
-We group loans into four categories according to loan purposes and characteristics: (1) working capital, (2) trade finance, (3) credit card, and (4) other general loans which include long-term business loans.
-Figure 5 presents the share of new loans in each loan category, by number of loan contracts (panel a) and by outstanding value at loan origination (panel b).
+We group loans into four categories according to loan purposes and characteristics: (1) general loans which include long-term business loans, (2) working capital, (3) trade finance, and (4) credit card.8 Figure 5 presents the share of new loans in each loan category, by number of loan contracts (panel a) and by outstanding value at loan origination (panel b).
 The number of working capital accounts constitutes around half of the total number of new loans, but they tend to be small in aggregate value.
-In contrast, the share of other loans account for as much as 80% of total value of new loans in recent years, but they represent only 15% of total loan accounts, suggesting that each loan account under this category is typically large in size.
-There is also a relatively large number of trade finance accounts, but with small share in value.
-Credit card loans appear to be insignificant both in terms of number of accounts and in terms of loan value.
-One observation from the evolution of the loan composition over time is that the share of working capital loans appear to decline substantially, from about 40% to 20%, after 2008-2009 which coincides with the global financial crisis period.
+In contrast, the share of general loans account for as much as 80% of total value of new loans in recent years, but they represent only 15% of total loan accounts, suggesting that